udinnet/palindromes/README.md

 Text: abccba, Index: 5, Length: 6
 ```
 **Tests**
-* The unit tests can be run by issuing `mvn clean test` command.
+* The unit tests suite can be run by issuing `mvn clean test` command.

 **Configuration**
 - The depth of the algorithm recursion can be adjusted to maximize the performance needs according to the use case.
 By
 default, recursion depth is set to 2.
-This is set as a maven property value in pom.xml file and the property key is
+This is defined as a maven property value in pom.xml file and the relevant property key is
 `recursion.depth.value`.
-Even if that key's value is empty, default value will set as 2.
+Even if that key's value is empty, default value will set to 2 in runtime.
 If this value is set to 0, The
 recursion depth is set to `unlimited` and the algorithm will terminate after resolving single character level (which are not
 part of another palindrome sub-string) as the end condition.
 - The main Runner can be externally configured to print custom number of longest palindromes and it can also accept custom